mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Fluid Flow Simulation Using Physics-Informed Neural Networks/README.md

     -	Compare the performance of the PINN model with traditional CFD methods, discussing computational efficiency and accuracy.

 Advanced project work:
-- Extend this to an inverse problem with unknown parameter, e.g. viscosity (would require them to gather the data as well)
+- Extend this to an inverse problem with unknown parameter, e.g. viscosity.
 - Improve PINN training, using novel techniques such as the ones described in [1].